-- Gender.
+- Sex.
 Some risk factors may affect heart disease risk differently in women than in men.
 For example, estrogen provides women some protection against heart disease, but diabetes raises the risk of heart disease more in women than in men.

 - Race or ethnicity.
 Certain groups have higher risks than others.
 African Americans are more likely than whites to have heart disease, while Hispanic Americans are less likely to have it.
 Some Asian groups, such as East Asians, have lower rates, but South Asians have higher rates.